salesforce/anypoint-client-go/idp/docs/Client.md

 `func (o *Client) HasCredentials() bool`

 HasCredentials returns a boolean if a field has been set.

+### GetTokenEndpointAuthMethodsSupported

+`func (o *Client) GetTokenEndpointAuthMethodsSupported() []string`

+GetTokenEndpointAuthMethodsSupported returns the TokenEndpointAuthMethodsSupported field if non-nil, zero value otherwise.

+### GetTokenEndpointAuthMethodsSupportedOk

+`func (o *Client) GetTokenEndpointAuthMethodsSupportedOk() (*[]string, bool)`

+GetTokenEndpointAuthMethodsSupportedOk returns a tuple with the TokenEndpointAuthMethodsSupported field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokenEndpointAuthMethodsSupported

+`func (o *Client) SetTokenEndpointAuthMethodsSupported(v []string)`

+SetTokenEndpointAuthMethodsSupported sets TokenEndpointAuthMethodsSupported field to given value.

+### HasTokenEndpointAuthMethodsSupported

+`func (o *Client) HasTokenEndpointAuthMethodsSupported() bool`

+HasTokenEndpointAuthMethodsSupported returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)